 What is the difference between precious and semi-precious gemstones?

 The term semi-precious is somewhat misleading.
 It suggests that some gemstones have inferior value, which is not the case.
-Years ago, people decided that 4 gemstones would be considered precious, and all other would be considered semi-precious.
+Years ago, gemologists decided that 4 gemstones would be considered precious, and all other would be considered semi-precious.
 These gemstones are: Ruby, Emerald, Sapphire and Diamonds.
-The truth is, all natural colored gemstones are rare and precious.
-Their prices are determined by availability, quality and pureness of the color of the gemstone.
+The truth is, all natural coloured gemstones are rare and precious.
+Their prices are determined by availability, quality and pureness of the colour of the gemstone.

 Hum, I think I’m reacting to your ring?

 If a new ring turns your finger green or black, we suggest removing the ring and cleaning it gently.
 Sometimes there might be a little polishing compound that stayed on the ring.
 That product does react a bit with skin.
 We wash our jewels thoroughly, but some can stay that missed our eye.
-If you react for any other options, please contact us to discuss options.
+Please feel comfortable to reach us for any issues.
+We take your comfort very seriously.